Four Lectures on Analytic Solutions in Open String Field Theory

 Sometimes the identity string field is written as $I$ or $|I\rangle$, but usually we will simply denote it as~$1$.
 The identity string field is characterized by a strip of vanishing width, and formally acts as the identity of the open string star product:

 This can be seen by viewing a generic state $A$ as a strip of unit width with vertex operator insertion.
 Multiplying by $1$ amounts to attaching a strip of vanishing width to either side, which leaves the strip unchanged.
 Another way to understand this is that the path integral on a strip of vanishing width is zero unless the boundary conditions on the left and right vertical edges match.
-Thus the identity string field must amount to a delta functional between the left and right halves of the string:
+Therefore in the split string representation the identity string field is a delta functional between the left and right halves of the string:

 This is the functional equivalent of the Kronecker delta defining the identity matrix.
-Via the BPZ inner product, the existence of the identity string field is equivalent to the existence of the trace operation in Witten's open bosonic SFT.
-Given the identity string field, the trace can be defined
+Via the BPZ inner product, the existence of the identity string field implies the existence of the trace operation in Witten's open bosonic SFT through